tomcuchta/rainvillesfsolutions/README.md

 ## Compiling

-You will need to compile the tex file twice to get the table of contents to appear correctly.
+You will need to compile the "rainville solutions.tex" file twice to get the table of contents to appear correctly.